scantist/user-docs/docs/en-US/Settings/Organization.md

 <hr style="border:2px solid gray" />

 Setting a default organization ensures that you always have quick and easy access to the repositories being scanned by that organization group every time you log in to {{companyConfig.APP_NAME}}.
-To set your organization group as the default, click on the switch icon next to “Default Organization”.
+To set your organization group as the default, click on the switch icon next to "Default Organization".

 <img src="/images/Settings/Settings-2.png" alt="default organization">